Approximate Multiparametric Mixed-integer Convex Programming: Acknowledgments

+This research was partially supported by the National Science Foundation (CMMI-1613235).
+The use of advanced computational, storage, and networking infrastructure was provided by the Hyak supercomputer system and funded by the STF at the University of Washington.
 The authors would like to thank Martin Cacan, David S. Bayard, Daniel P. Scharf, Jack Aldrich and Carl Seubert of the NASA Jet Propulsion Laboratory, California Institute of Technology, for their helpful insights and discussions.